 Replace Pipes

-Pipelines made from certain types of metal are more likely to freeze due to the material’s reaction in the cold.
-However, pipes can be replaced with other materials.
+Pipelines made from certain types of metal are more likely to freeze because of the material’s reaction in the cold.
+However, you can replace old pipes with other materials.
 Newer materials can maintain temperature better and replace possibly corrosive metals.

 Temperature